from the movie La La Land, 2016

 This song, with its themes of optimism and resilience, infuses a class with energy.
 That energy stems in part from the song’s fast tempo, which makes following the lyrics a challenge for language learners.
 For that reason, the song is best suited for levels intermediate and up.

 Choose from the following activities:

-- Listening Listen to the song while reading the annotated lyrics.
-The song (audio only) is on YouTube.
+- Listening Listen to the audio-only video while reading the annotated lyrics.
 The lyrics below are intended for nonprofit educational use only.

 - Listening Notice the pronunciation of you in the line And when they let you down.
 (This line is repeated 3 times.)
 The t at the end of let combines with the y in you to make a J sound.
 This is an important observation, as the same phenomenon happens in past-tense questions beginning Did you–a construction that is used often in speaking.

-- Post-Listening Complete the lyrics fill-in-the-gaps exercise.
+- Post-Listening Complete the lyrics gap-fill exercise.
 This exercise targets the rhyming words.
 It is intended for nonprofit educational use only.
 For more gap-fill exercises, please see Activity #1: Targeted Cloze.

 - Post-Listening Watch a music video.
-This song is from the opening scene of the movie La La Land.
-There are currently no licensed versions of the scene on YouTube; the only way to watch the official version is to rent or buy the movie.
-There are, however, other performances of this song, from all over the world, on YouTube.
+Recommended: the movie clip from the opening scene of the movie La La Land, which was filmed on a freeway ramp in Los Angeles.
+There are also other great performances of this song, from all over the world, on YouTube.
 The performances below are appropriate for most classrooms, although, as always, previewing is advised.

 - The movie director’s official video of rehearsing this scene in a parking lot.
 He took the video on his iPhone.